 Dr. Hollmann is Chair of the Theology Department and Assistant Professor of Theology.
 He also serves as Director of the Stephens Initiative for Service Learning.
-His teaching and research interests are comparative religion, philosophy and western religions, philosophy of religion, and Christian thought and history.
-Dr. Hollmann has taught at universities and seminaries in India, Sudan, Canada, Turkey, Argentina, Haiti and the Philippines.
+His teaching and research interests are Christian-Muslim relations, comparative religion, philosophy and the western religions, philosophy of religion, and Christian thought and history.
+Dr. Hollmann has lectured and taught at universities and seminaries in India, Sudan, Canada, Turkey, Haiti and the Philippines.
+He has led student-learning-service trips to Nicaragua, the Philippines and Quebec.
 He also studied at Hangzhou University and the University of Cambridge.
-In addition, he has published articles and chapters in books, most recently in Nicholas of Cusa and Islam (Brill), and authored the forthcoming book: The Religious Concordance: Nicholas of Cusa and Christian-Muslim Dialogue (Brill).
+He is the author of The Religious Concordance: Nicholas of Cusa and Christian-Muslim Dialogue (Brill).
 He is co-editor of the forthcoming book Nicholas of Cusa and the Making of the Early Modern World (Brill).
+In addition, he has published articles and chapters in books and presented at numerous academic conferences.
 He is recipient of the Social Sciences and Humanities Research Council of Canada’s Doctoral Research Fellowship and other awards.
 Rev. Dr. Hollmann pastored a multicultural Lutheran congregation in Montreal, and now serves as pastor of Christ Lutheran Church in New York City (Woodside, Queens).
 He is also Second Vice President of the Atlantic District of the Lutheran Church – Missouri Synod.

 PhD, McGill University; MDiv, Concordia Seminary, St. Louis; BA, Valparaiso University